paul/blog.theamazingrando.com/posts/2008/howto-getting-a-sidebar-in-merb.markdown

-Title: HOWTO: Getting a sidebar in Merb
+#HOWTO: Getting a sidebar in Merb

 In several of my pages, I have a side-bar menu-y thingie.
 I didn't want to have to rewrite a controller-specific layout each time, but luckily Merb supports something similar to [Rails's content_for][content_for] block that [I wrote about earlier][content_for blog post].
 In Merb, its done using `throw_content`([API][throw_content]) and `catch_content`([API][catch_content]).